bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Bugs to Report / Mod Interface Features to Request

+- OnPowerLost/Restored mod interface request (So we don't have to check power manually in onTick)

 - Write up how non-turrets just totally ignore trigger_type_mask
 - And how it's seemingly-impossible to set up a blocklist for an entity that you don't want even-just-turrets to attack.